-Many patients and members of the public may be actively involved in decisions about their health and may visit the library with a specific health-related query.
-Library staff are well-placed to signpost them to reliable, high quality material.
+Many patients and members of the public are actively involved in decisions about their health and may visit the library with a specific health-related query.
+Library staff are well-placed to signpost them to reliable, high-quality material.

 “I am due to see my consultant this afternoon and would like some information on Parkinson’s and physical activity.
 Can you suggest anything?”

 You may decide to print material from NHS website, Parkinson’s UK or similar sites.

 Your Trust may already have a patient information leaflet on this that you can access and give them.

 You may let them use a non-networked PC to look up information for themselves.

 Arrange a procedure for referral of complex queries

 Make local public libraries aware of content of your stock and services available.